ivanwidyan/Traveloka-Appium-Testing-Framework/README.md

 * Click Log In and Register

 **Login:**
-* Log In with Email, Facebook, or Google
+* Login with Email, Facebook, or Google

 **Search Flights:**
 * Set Origin